jaredpalmer-archive/nexit/README.md

 # Razzle

-A battle-tested build system for modern javascript applications.
+A build config for universal javascript applications.